ktauchathuranga/privilegeos/README.md

 This tool may leave traces including:
 - Modified system files
 - Backup files in System32
-- Registry changes (if additional tools used)
+- Registry changes (if additional tools are used)
 - Event log entries
 - Deleted hibernation files